 The following work, also in co-production with Yugoslavia, is the English comedy The Gamblers (1970) by Ron Winston: filmed in Dubrovnik, this film will also go onto the screen a little on the sly.

-The occasion to achieve success, arrives around 1970, thanks to the director Dario Argento, who wants her in the role of Julia in the thrilling L'uccello dalle piume di cristallo.
-The incredible outcome of the film, of which part of the credit certainly goes to her exciting interpretation, favors writing in three other British films, always linked to the yellow genre: a production in the footsteps of Hichcock, Darker Than Amber ( 1970), by Robert Clouse, again with Rod Taylor ("The birds"), Assault (1971), by Sidney Hayers, a film that traces the pattern of the first Argentinian film with a typically English aplomb, and Fear Is the Key (1972), by Michael Tuchner, an action-thriller that combines various genres, not least the "underwater".
+The occasion to achieve success, arrives around 1970, thanks to the director Dario Argento, who wants her in the role of Julia in the Giallo L'uccello dalle piume di cristallo.
+The incredible outcome of the film, of which part of the credit certainly goes to her exciting interpretation, favors writing in three other British films, always linked to the thriller genre: Darker Than Amber (1970), by Robert Clouse, again with Rod Taylor ("The birds"), Assault (1971) by Sidney Hayers, a film that traces the pattern of the first Argentinian film, but with a soporific English aplomb, and Fear Is the Key (1972), by Michael Tuchner, again a vibrant action-thriller which tries to enter among the films in vogue in those years, the "underwater" ones.

 There are two characteristics that distinguish her and reward her as an actress: the first the ability to understand her ideal cinematographic dimension and to specialize within it; the second, is the great credibility that she manages to bestow on her characters.
 Her only "fault", is that of having done her debut in the cinema no longer young, suffering so throughout her career, a sort of race against the time to try to win more demanding and brilliant roles.